codejake/gurwinder/README.md

 I wanted an easy way to read and re-read Gurwinder's latest Twitter thread, so I converted it to Markdown.

+I have left the text largely unchanged, aside from minor typgraphical corrections and the occasional adding of a link for context.

 I have an extremely limited amount of time to work on this, but I hope to post more Twitter threads here.

 ## Threads